craftercms/docs/source/developers/projects/craftercms/index.rst

 Replace {BRANCH} or {TAG NAME} with the branch and tag you'd like to build.

-Here's yet another example of building and deploying the authoring environment of Crafter CMS with Crafter Profile included:
+Here's yet another example of building and deploying the authoring environment of CrafterCMS with Crafter Profile included:

     .. code-block:: bash